foopgp/foopgp-hugowebsite/content/english/blog/2026-04-28-openpgp-id-spec.md

 #### Beyond the certificate: an ecosystem of usages

-The OpenPGP ID identifier does more than label a certificate.
+An eid does more than label a certificate.
 In the reference implementation ([bash-libs](//codeberg.org/foopgp/bash-libs)), it permeates the entire digital ecosystem:

-**Certificate lookup on keyservers.** The u4 or u5 serves as a pseudonymous search key on OpenPGP keyservers (HKP/HKPS protocol).
+**Certificate lookup on certificate servers.** The eid serves as a pseudonymous search key on OpenPGP certificate servers (commonly called "keyservers" in the HKP/HKPS protocol — although they actually serve certificates, not private keys).
 Anyone who knows the civil-registry data can find the certificate without the server needing to index personal names.

 **Unix User ID derivation.** The identifier is reduced to a 32-bit integer in a reserved range, giving every individual the **same numeric UID on all conforming systems**.
 By the birthday paradox, approximately **55,000 users** are needed on a single system before a 50% chance of collision; when that occurs, additional ranges can be defined.

-**OpenPGP smartcard.** The u4 or u5 is stored in the "login data" field of the card (YubiKey, Nitrokey, ...), allowing the token to carry the holder's decentralised identity alongside the cryptographic keys.
+**OpenPGP smartcard.** The eid is stored in the "login data" field of the card (YubiKey, Nitrokey, ...), allowing the token to carry the holder's decentralised identity alongside the cryptographic keys.

-**Home directory.** On [Djibian](/blog/2026-01-19-djibian-release/), the home directory is named after the full identifier, prefixed with `u4` or `u5` (with `=` removed for POSIX compatibility):
+**Home directory.** On [Djibian](/blog/2026-01-19-djibian-release/), the home directory is named after the full eid, prefixed with the variant tag (`u4` or `u5`, with `=` removed for POSIX compatibility):

 ```
 /home/u4vb6UZTMKsllgoH760pc0xwe_42.17-002.76